 The Second Line Jazzband was formed in 1989 and since then has established a position as one of the most popular traditional jazzbands in Europe.
-Original improvisations and arrangements and a tremendous intensity in our playing have given us oppurtunities to perform at many jazz clubs and festivals, on TV and radio in, for example, England, Germany, Switzerland, Holland, Belgium, Scotland, Northern Ireland, Finland, Denmark, Norway and, of course, Sweden.
+Original improvisations and arrangements and a tremendous intensity in our playing have given us oppurtunities to perform at many jazz clubs and festivals, on TV and radio in, for example, England, Germany, France, Switzerland, Holland, Belgium, Scotland, Northern Ireland, Finland, Denmark, Norway and, of course, Sweden.

 Many prominent musicians have guested with our band over the years such as Antti Sarpila, Lillian Boutté and Orange Kellin.
 Our unique style comes from our widely differing musical backgrounds but above all it is the New Orleans revival style which gives us the greatest inspiration and is the kind of music we specialize in.
 We do our best to keep the New Orleans music alive.

 Anders worked for 30 years as a journalist at a daily newspaper.
-He grew up in a well-known musical family and is a bit of a jazz legend in Sweden thanks to his work at his jazz club in the 60s and 70s.
+He grew up in a well-known musical family and is a bit of a jazz legend in Sweden thanks to his work with his jazz club in the 60s and 70s.
 Anders has also taken part in sessions with jazz celebrities like George Lewis, Chris Barber, Trummy Young etc. Visit Anders banjo site if you like.

 Per works as an electrician, but his bass playing takes up a lot of his time.
 His popularity is perhaps a result of his ”slap”-technique, a style of playing few bass players are able to use.

 In his spare time (if he has any), Per plays his 17th century cello with his own string quartet.
 A doublebass of his was stolen once in Copenhagen so please keep an eye out when you go to Denmark.